14-15 April 2020 (NEA HQ, Boulogne Billancourt, France)

 Under the guidance of the Nuclear Science Committee (NSC) and the mandate of the Working Party on Scientific Issues of the Fuel Cycle (WPFC), the expert group will study needs associated with the transition from current to future advanced nuclear fuel cycles.
-The objectives of this working group are:
+The objectives of this expert group are:

 To assemble, organise and understand the scientific issues of advanced fuel cycles, and in particular to support emerging nuclear fuel cycle technologies.

 To provide a framework for assessing specific national needs related to implementation of advanced fuel cycles.

-These issues are critical to implementing a sustainable nuclear energy infrastructure and this working group will:
+These issues are critical to implementing a sustainable nuclear energy infrastructure and this expert group will:

-Define the key scientific issues by collecting and comparing information available from experts in member states, organize the information in a systematic way, and provide a deep level of understanding of each of them.
+Define the key scientific issues by collecting and comparing information available from experts in member countries, organise the information in a systematic way, and provide a deep level of understanding of each of them.

-Assemble technical information on the existing and future technologies, including transmutation and storage technologies.
+Assemble technical information on existing and future technologies, including transmutation and storage technologies.

-Develop and assess generic scenarios that are representative of the different strategies envisaged for the member states.
+Develop and assess generic scenarios that are representative of the different strategies envisaged in the member countries.